ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

     **Fail**: Transactions that violate any active ModSecurity engine rules are marked with this status.
 These transactions should be monitored because they represent a false positive the   protection rules might need to be adjusted), or malicious client traffic.
 You can view more details about the failure reason and specific rule violation by drilling own a specific   transaction and looking at the trace details.

-    **Exception**: Transactions that cause a rule processing or other unknown error are marked with this status.
-These should not occur and probably indicate some rule configuration problem.

 4. Click **Apply**.

 For example, the following shows detailed trace output from drilling down a failed transaction: